qiangbo1222/Uni-RXN-official/readme.md

 `conda env create -f environment.yml`

-The second option is to simply run the following commands to install the basic dependencies manually (recommanded):
+The second option is to simply run the following commands to install the basic dependencies manually (recommended):

 ```
 conda create -n unirxn python=3.9